 Reference to your right of objection under Art.
 21 GDPR

 As mentioned in this privacy and data protection policy, we in some cases base the processing of your data on the fact that it is necessary to protect our legitimate interests or those of a third party without your interests or fundamental rights and freedoms prevailing (Article 6(1)(1)(f) GDPR).
 In these cases, you have the right to object to the processing of your data at any time for reasons arising from your particular situation.

 You also have the right to object to the processing of your data at any time, if we process your personal data for direct advertising (e.g. in the context of our newsletter).

 Details of your rights can also be found in Articles 15 to 21 of the GDPR and Sections 32 to 37 BDSG (in the version applicable from 25 May 2018).

-To assert your rights, please contact us (by e-mail, postal mail or even informally) under contact details under 4. below.
+To assert your rights, please contact MACS (by e-mail, postal mail or even informally) under above contact details.

 MACS takes technical and organizational actions to protect your stored and processed data against manipulation, loss of confidentiality, destruction and against access by unauthorized persons.
 MACS’ security measures are continuously improved in accordance with technological developments.